MaziFebechi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 How to change user ID or become superuser

+How to create a user

+How to create a group

+How to print real and effective user and group IDs

+How to print the groups a user is in

+How to print the effective userid

 Create a script that switches the current user to the user betty.
    You should use exactly 8 characters for your command (+1 character for the new line)